davidinouye/destructive-deep-learning/README.rst

 `data/download_cache` if not downloaded already.
 The results are stored in `data/results` both the log files and pickle files that include the fitted models.
+Note that the log files will always append to the previous log file rather than overwriting the existing log file.

 .. code:: bash
     # Download data cache directly since mldata.org is sometimes down